 Uses

-While broad generalisations are possible, in reality, both types of welding are used in a wide variety of contexts.
+Welding applications encompass a wide variety of contexts, and while broad generalisations are possible, in reality, both types of welding are used in many different scenarios.
+Understanding the applications of each type can help you decide when a mig weld is the most practical solution for your project.
 To get a better grasp of how and when to use MIG and TIG welding, let’s take a look at each of their applications in turn.

 About 50% of all welding around the world is done using metal inert gas (MIG).
 This is a testament to the flexibility offered by MIG welding.
+Welding versatility is a key advantage of MIG welding.
 For similar reasons, MIG welding is also popular with non-specialists and hobbyists.

 For instance, most mechanics, farmers and other occasional welders prefer MIG welding.
 Additionally, since MIG welders can also be used gaslessly, they are typically the top choice for those who need a portable welding solution.